 What is the best bet on American Roulette?

 Aside from the Basked bet, each American roulette bet has the same RTP, so no bet stands out as offering better value than any other.
 No number will come out more often either, which puts to bet any myths about common roulette numbers.
 However, if you’re a player who likes to win often, outside bets with even money odds like red or black may be best for you.
-For experienced players who want to explore the specials, neighbours bets are a great place to start.
+For experienced players who want to explore the specials, the neighbours bet type are a great place to start.

 What is the worst bet on American Roulette?